Wishy-S/Droid_project/README.md

 ```
 Alternative of cloning you can simply download the repo in zip format.

+## Contribution guidelines:
+For this you can read [this](https://github.com/Wishy-S/Droid_project/blob/exp/CONTRIBUTING.md)

 ### Below are some screenshots of the app :